-Weiwei Gu is a partner based in the Shanghai office.
+Weiwei Gu is a partner at Global Law Office based in Shanghai.
 His main practice areas include dispute resolution, compliance, antitrust and employment.
-Mr Gu has dealt with hundreds of cases in the area of commercial dispute-resolution.
-He assists both multi-national enterprises and major Chinese enterprises, such as IFC, Deutsche Bank, Standard Chartered, BNP, UBSS, and CDB Capital, among others.
+Mr Gu has dealt with hundreds of cases in the area of commercial dispute resolution.
+He assists both multinational enterprises and major Chinese enterprises, such as the IFC, Deutsche Bank, Standard Chartered, BNP, UBSS and CDB Capital.
 Mr Gu has rich experience in government investigations, particularly regarding anticorruption and antitrust matters.
 He also advises his clients on regulatory matters such as conducting internal investigations and developing risk-control procedures.
-He has particular experience in labour and employment law, having assisted a variety of multi-national and major Chinese enterprises with a wide range of employment law matters, such as perennial consultation, potential dispute-prevention, labour negotiations, and resolution of labour disputes.
-CHINA I AW AND PRACTICE Contributed by: Alan Zhou, Weiwei Gu, Steven Zhu, Jacky Li and Jenny Chen, Global Law Office
+He has particular experience in labour and employment law.

-Steven Zhu is a partner based in the Beijing office.
+Steven Zhu is a partner at Global Law Office based in Beijing.
 He focuses his practice on cross-border M&A, compliance and regulatory, and media and entertainment.
-Mr Zhu has extensive experience in assisting a variety of multi-national companies and major Chinese companies in structuring and negotiating cross-border transactions, such as foreign direct investment (including inbound into and outbound from China), JVs and VC/PE investments.
+Mr Zhu has extensive experience in assisting a variety of multinational companies and major Chinese companies with structuring and negotiating cross-border transactions, such as foreign direct investment (including inbound into and outbound from China), JVs and VC/PE investments.
 He routinely advises multinational companies and major Chinese companies on a variety of compliance and regulatory matters, including anti-corruption (eg, FCPA and PRC anti-bribery laws) and the World Bank Sanction System.
-Mr Zhu also has significant experience in assisting Hollywood and Chinese motion-picture studios in structuring and negotiating commercial, corporate and partnering transactions, such as film financing, co-production and distribution.